Advice for Employees

 • is reducing the number of employees who carry out a particular type of work

-If you have been selected for redundancy it is important that your employer has selected you fairly.
-If not, you could appeal against the decision and if unsuccessful, you may have a claim for unfair dismissal depending on the circumstances.
+Employers should base their selection of staff who are at risk of redundancy on objective criteria such as skills, performance or disciplinary records and should not discriminate against anyone based on a protected characteristic including age, race, gender or disability.
+If you have been selected for redundancy it is important that your employer has selected you fairly using the selection criteria.
+If you believe you have been unfairly selected, you could appeal against the decision and if unsuccessful, you may have a claim for unfair dismissal depending on the circumstances.

 If you have worked for your employer for at least two years you may be eligible for statutory redundancy pay or your employer may pay an enhanced redundancy payment.
+Statutory redundancy pay is based on your age, weekly wage and length of service.
 You can use this link to calculate how much statutory redundancy pay you may be entitled to.

 employee redundancy solicitors